kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - Scheduler tracks affinity in AllocatedState
 - Unit and integration tests
 - Documentation for driver authors
-- Alpha documentation explicitly calls out the lack of lock-aware fairness and the absence of lock-breaking/preemption semantics for incompatible locks
+- Alpha documentation explicitly calls out the lack of lock-breaking preemption semantics for incompatible locks
 - Alpha documentation explicitly calls out string-only affinity matching and the rejection of non-string values for `sharingAffinity` keys